jonlinnell/jonlinnell.co.uk/content/blog/2022-10-28-node-stdin.md

 });
 ```

 This is fine, but a little clunky.
-Thankfully, `process.stdin` implements an async iterator that makes this much easier to do.
+Thankfully, `process.stdin` now implements an async iterator that makes this much easier to do.

 ```js
 let data = "";